Indiana gas boom: Discovery

 Gas fever swept the state and thousands of gas wells were created.
 Explorers found that the gas field was the largest of natural gas fields found up to that date, covering an area of 5120 mi2.
 The belt came to be called the Trenton Gas Field.
 Drillers found large quantities of oil in addition to the natural gas.

 Boom

 The gas discovery stimulated the development of industry in East Central Indiana.
-The Ball Corporation opened in Muncie, using the cheap fuel to make glass.
+The Ball Corporation, a manufacturer of glass canning jars, relocated from Buffalo to Muncie, attracted by land and monetary incentives offered by local leaders, as well as easy access to cheap fuel for their production lines.
 Other manufacturers also moved into the area, including the Kokomo Rubber Company; Hemmingray Bottle and Insulating Glass Company; and Maring, Hart, and Company.